NedGroom/blockchain-examples/MoralisIntro/twitter-clone/README.md

 ---

-The first video is the introduction and setup of Moralis and React. (mainly focusing on Moralis, as familiar with React)
+The video series is the introduction and setup of Moralis and React, and goes through how to set up the React website, interacting through Moralis.

-"React & Moralis - Introduction And Setup [Part 1]" - https://www.youtube.com/watch?v=BRASwSnGLYc
+"React & Moralis - Introduction And Setup, Authentication, Sign Up and Login, Save User Data" - https://www.youtube.com/playlist?list=PLFPZ8ai7J-iSbOoPePI9c_XCeZQLpOO2z

 Author: "Moralis Web3"